kjellarne-dev/VintageStoryAutoUpdate/README.md

 Tested using Ubuntu server 24.04, and a default Vintage Story server setup ref https://wiki.vintagestory.at/Guide:Dedicated_Server#Dedicated_server_on_Linux

+Requires
-Requires moreutils
+- moreutils
-Requires adding the VintageStory shell script as a service
+- Adding the VintageStory shell script as a service

 The script checks the Vintage Story news feed for new releases, and initiates an update if the new version number is higher than the one already installed.
 Release Candidates etc are ignored.